Which cities are involved in the Fire Command Staff Collaboration?

 What are the benefits of combining resources?

-The fire chiefs and city administrators / managers agree there are clear benefits to combining our resources.
+There are clear benefits to combining local resources.
 Combining the chief officers into one collaborative management team will allow individual chiefs to focus on specialty roles that are now demanding greater oversight and focus.
 Allowing the chiefs to manage one or two critical roles as opposed to every role offers clear and obvious benefits in efficiency that will lead to better service to our first responders, a safer working environment, and improved services to our residents and the community as a whole.

 What areas are being evaluated during this process?

-The evaluation process the three committees have begun will help determine the role each of the departments will play and adjustments will be recommended to create the best overall operations when the departments begin working under a joint fire command staff structure.
+The committee is working to determine the role each of the departments will play and adjustments will be recommended to create the best overall operations within a joint fire command staff structure.
 Each fire department in the five cities operates with a high level of expertise and quality service to the community.
-The evaluation process will help the joint fire command better serve the residents and businesses of each of the five cities by implementing overall improvements.
+The evaluation process will help the cities better serve the residents and businesses of each of the five cities by implementing overall improvements.